Dennis Miller: Audition

-Miller later recalled the conclusion of the meeting with Michaels: "He looked at me and goes, 'Would you like to do my newscast?'.
-And I said, 'Yeah, I would', and he said, 'Well, I'll see you tomorrow'.
-And then I walked out.
-And I remember thinking, 'My life has just changed.'"
-Miller had landed a spot on Saturday Night Live, where he succeeded Christopher Guest as the Weekend Update anchor.
+Weekend Update

+Miller succeeded Christopher Guest as the Weekend Update anchor.
 The spot was supposed to go to comic Jon Lovitz, but Lovitz was scheduled for other parts on the show and needed the Update segment to do costume changes, so Miller was drafted to read the news.
 His comedy was apolitical before SNL but politics came easy through opening a newspaper and building a new act around a few headlines.
 He made his stage persona a bit sardonic, as he noticed people who had done the Weekend Update segment as nice guys quickly lost the role.

 Miller began his fictional news reports with "Good evening, and what can I tell ya?" and closed with "Guess what, folks?
 That's the news, and I... am... outta here!"
 Fans of SNL became accustomed to his snarky delivery, high-pitched giggle, and frequently primped hair—idiosyncrasies that were spoofed by Dana Carvey, Tom Hanks, and Jimmy Fallon, all of whom have impersonated Miller on the show.
-When Miller left SNL in 1991, the anchor's chair was turned over to Kevin Nealon.

-In 1988, Miller released a stand-up comedy album, The Off-White Album, derived from an HBO special titled Mr. Miller Goes to Washington, which drew heavily from the observational and metaphor-driven style he was known for on Saturday Night Live, and showed glimpses of the political humor that influenced his later work.
+During his time at SNL, Miller released a stand-up comedy album, The Off-White Album in 1988.
+It drew heavily from the observational and metaphor-driven style he was known for on the show, and showed glimpses of the political humor that influenced his later work.
 An HBO special, Dennis Miller: Black and White, aired shortly after the release of the CD.

-Although Miller spent much of his time on SNL behind the Weekend Update desk, he was included in some sketches and did a few recurring characters and celebrity impersonations.
+Although Miller spent much of his time on SNL behind the Weekend Update desk, he was included in some sketches.
+He did a few recurring characters as well as celebrity impersonations including Gary Hart, George Harrison, and Nathaniel Crosby.